kabiwabi/worldWiseAI/README.md

 **Team**: WorldWise AI
 **Date**: November 2024
-**Last Updated**: November 14, 2024 (with experimental results)
+**Last Updated**: November 15, 2025 (with latest experimental results)

 **Experiment Results**: Based on 1,080 responses across 20 scenarios, 3 models, 6 cultural contexts, with 3 runs each.
+Analysis reveals moderate inherent US bias that is largely overcome through cultural prompting, with all models showing similar cultural alignment but varying in stereotype avoidance and decision diversity.